 top of page

-The EMU.NJ (Excellence in Ministry, Unleashed) initiative was established in January 2016 to uphold the great gift of ministry that rostered leaders provide in service to our Lord Jesus Christ through the New Jersey Synod of the Evangelical Lutheran Church in America.
+The EMU.NJ (Excellence in Ministry, Unleashed) initiative was established in 2016 as part of the Lilly Endowment’s National Initiative to Address Economic Challenges Facing Pastoral Leaders.
+We seek to support gift of ministry that rostered leaders provide in service to our Lord Jesus Christ through the New Jersey Synod of the Evangelical Lutheran Church in America.

 1930 State Highway 33